=

 Feedback

 Here is feedback on Linkedin.
-From Pau Picas and Sergi
+From Pau Picas, Sergi and Rafa!

 Steven is an outstanding engineer.
 In the short time he was at Stuart, Steven was able to ‘hit the ground running’ and made a significant contribution by implementing a notification system to allow the real-time processing of delivery requests in the mobile app.
 This ensured that critical data was reliably processed, and performance-tested at scale, paving the path for us to reliably scale our platform.